Ghasem Jafari

-Ghasem Jafari is an Iranian director, writer, and film and television producer born on July 6,1969 in Tehran, Iran.
+Ghasem Jafari (born 6 July 1969) is an Iranian director, writer, and film and television producer, based in Tehran, Iran.

 Biography

 His wife, Sedigheh Sehat, is a film and television producer.
 He has two children, Iran and Shahrzad, who are both artists.

 He is a graduate of the Film Education Training Center and began his career in cinema in 1990 as the director of production of the film Disarmament and in the slaughterhouse of love as the deputy director of production.